 f.
 Graphic Presentation: Promotional Digital Video or Catalog

-Participants must present a catalog with pictures or a graphic presentation demonstrating their project.
+A catalog of photos or graphic presentation, for the participants of the CIC Award: The participants must present a catalog with pictures or a graphic presentation demonstrating their project.
 A promotional video is preferred.

 The participants in the different categories must understand that: